admtrv/gamecritic/README.md

 ![image9](src/main/resources/images/github_source/image9.png)

-Here you can see the detailed results, where the awarded games are divided by the categories in which they won (In the screenshot above there was only one game for the selected year).
+Here you can see the detailed results, where the awarded games are divided by the categories in which they won.
 And in the same way, if you click on a game card you will be taken to a detailed overview of the game.